West Bengal State Consumer Disputes Redressal Commission: Composition

 President will be appointed by state Government in consultation with the Chief Justice of state High Court.
 The eligibility for president is that he should be serving or served as Judge in any High Court.
 Members should be of 1.
-Not less than 35 years of age and 2. recognised university bachelor degree 3.
-With good ability,integrity and standing and with proficient experience of 10 years and expertise knowledge in subjects of accountancy,law,commerce,economics,industry,administration and public affairs and problem solving ability in same.
+Not less than 35 years of age and 2. recognised university bachelor's degree 3.
+With good ability, integrity and standing and with proficient experience of 10 years and expertise knowledge in subjects of accountancy, law, commerce, economics, industry, administration and public affairs and problem solving ability in same.

 Also not more than fifty percent of members of committee should be from judicial background.

 Hon'ble Mr. Justice Ishan Chandra Das is the President of West Bengal State Consumer Disputes Redressal Commission.

 Levels and jurisdiction

 West Bengal State Consumer Disputes Redressal Commission was formed for promoting and protecting the rights of consumers through three levels with the below mentioned jurisdiction: